Santa Clarita, California: Other

-Notable criminal incidents that have made news about Santa Clarita have included some racist and bigoted acts against Black, Latino, and Jewish residents among others.
-Many of these residents have banded together to fight against racist and bigoted acts.
-Other past incidents have included a shootout in 1970 known as the Newhall incident, the Stevenson Ranch shootout in 2001, and the Saugus High School shooting in 2019.

 Economy

-Companies based in Santa Clarita include Princess Cruises, Honda Performance Development, Precision Dynamics Corporation, condomman.com, Newhall Land and Farming Company, HASA, and the American division of Advanced Bionics.
-Sunkist, Mechanix Wear, Remo, and WayForward are headquartered just outside the city in unincorporated Valencia.
+Companies based in Santa Clarita include Princess Cruises, Honda Performance Development, Precision Dynamics Corporation, HASA, and the American division of Advanced Bionics.
+Sunkist, Mechanix Wear, Remo, condomman.com, Newhall Land and Farming Company and WayForward are headquartered just outside the city in unincorporated Valencia.

 Largest employers

-According to the city's Comprehensive Annual Financial Report, for the fiscal year ending June 30, 2020, here are the top employers in the city.
+According to the city's Comprehensive Annual Financial Report, for the fiscal year ending June 30, 2023, here are the top employers in the city.